Syedaaneesa/Hotel-Booking-website/README.md

 This website was fully developed in WordPress, featuring a custom theme, optimized plugins, and design elements tailored to reflect the brand’s visual identity.
 ### Key Highlights:
-– A modern, fully responsive corporate layout ensuring seamless experience on desktop, tablet, and mobile devices.
+– A modern, fully responsive hotel booking layout ensuring a smooth experience across desktop, tablet, and mobile devices.
-– Professional typography and trusted blue-tone color palette to convey reliability and expertise.
+– Elegant typography and a warm, hospitality-focused color palette to create a welcoming and trustworthy feel.
-– Secure, GDPR-compliant contact forms with automated email notifications and spam protection.
+– Secure, GDPR-compliant booking and inquiry forms with automated confirmations and strong spam protection.
-– Clean service showcase sections with icons and detailed breakdowns for easy navigation.
+– Clean room and amenities showcase sections with icons, descriptions, and easy navigation for guests.
-– SEO-optimized structure with local business schema, fast-loading compressed images, and clean code.
+– SEO-optimized structure with hotel schema, fast-loading images, and clean code for better visibility in search results.
-– Custom Elementor templates and organized page structure for effortless future content updates and maintenance.
+– Custom Elementor templates and a well-organized page structure to support effortless future updates and content management.
 ---

 ## ⚙️ Resources & Tools Used